Inorganic Materials Science

 Equipment and Techniques

-The equipment and techniques used in inorganic materials science include the following:
+The equipment and techniques used in inorganic materials science include:

 - X-ray diffraction (XRD): A technique used to determine the structure of crystals.